Is Wine Good For Gout

 Like with many things in life, moderation is key when it comes to wine and gout.
 Drinking wine in moderation may not pose a significant risk for individuals with gout, especially if they have their condition well-managed and are following a healthy lifestyle.

-See also What Is A Sweet Wine To Drink
+See also Is Wine A Depressant

 It is important to note that moderation means different things for different people.
 The American Heart Association defines moderate drinking as up to one drink per day for women and up to two drinks per day for men.
 However, individuals with gout may need to be more cautious and keep their alcohol consumption even lower.